daneng1/daneng1/README.md

 🔭 I’m currently working on ...
   - learning all about AWS services.
   - refining my portfolio.
-   - making connections in the industry.
+   - making connections in the industry and finding a job!

 📫 How to reach me:
   - engeldb@gmail.com